SAP-samples/teched2022-XP280/exercises/ex1/README.md

-# Exercise 1 - Create a CI/CD Job
+# Exercise 1 - Creating a Job in the SAP Continuous Integration and Delivery service

 In this exercise, you will set up SAP Continuous Integration and Delivery and, in the service, create a job.